fleek-platform/website/src/content/changelog/20230916-changelog-alpha-release-new-documentation-new-cli-sdk-version/index.md

   - 'Fleek'
 ---

 Hey there _Fleek Freaks_!
-The Fleek Alpha is here and new testers are being onboarded every day if you haven’t [gotten access yet to the Alpha](https://fleekxyz.typeform.com/alpha-access), what in Vitalik’s name are you waiting for?
+The application form for the Fleek.xyz Alpha is closed, you can access the platform [here](https://app.fleek.xz) , what in Vitalik’s name are you waiting for?

 With the release of the alpha, setting the foundations for the release of V1, we’re bringing back **our frequent release notes updates at a constant cadence** under a new name: **Fleek Release Notes 📔**